mongodb/redalert/DESIGN.md

 #### init

 The init subcommand will take zero to one arguments.
-The argument will be a directory name where to create the dummy test files.
-If no argument is given will generate them in the local directory.
+The argument will be a directory name in which to create the dummy test files.
+If no argument is given Redalert will generate them in the local directory.

 The test files generated will be: